-All articles from the category ‚South Korea‘:
+All posts from the category ‚South Korea‘:

 To me, South Korea and Seoul itself are full of new experiences, differences in culture, language script, food and even in everyday life.
 It’s a country full of opposites.
 New-age Korea with all of its high modern technic versus the old traditional Korea with all of its palaces and Hanbok – This post is about my first week as an exchange student in Seoul.